inanna-malick/akka-streams-example/README.md

 (more links...)
 Link(2ooscv,news)
 ```
-Note how about 500 milliseconds elapse between each fetch links call.
-(193, 486, 996 and 1495 milliseconds).
+Note how about 500 milliseconds elapse between each fetch links call (193, 486, 996 and 1495 milliseconds) due to the throttle.
 As each call completes w/ a LinkListing, the pipeline emits a batch of Link objects.

 This flow uses the same sequence of steps (with a different API call) to convert a stream of links into a stream of the most popular comments on those links.